 Research Each Potential Property

 The most important step of the process is researching each property.
-Before you bid on a tax lien certificate, it’s important to understand the property value and current state of the property.
-Make sure you know all of the payment requirements and deadlines before bidding.
-Finally, make sure you fully understand what’s involved in the foreclosure process since it may come to that.
+Before you bid on a tax lien certificate, it’s important to know a property’s value and condition.
+And make sure you know all payment requirements and deadlines before bidding.
+Finally, make sure you have a full grasp of the foreclosure process because it may come to that.

 How To Buy A House With A Tax Lien

-Curious about how buying a house with a tax lien works?
-If you’re paying cash for the home, you’re not required to resolve the lien before the sale is complete.
-Just keep in mind that you’ll inherit the lien and all the responsibilities that come along with it if you go this route.
+If you’re paying cash for a home, you’re not required to resolve the lien before the sale is complete.
+Just keep in mind that you’ll inherit the lien and all its responsibilities.

 Tax Liens And The Mortgage Process

-If you’re not able to negotiate to have the seller pay off the tax lien after the sale, or if the tax lien is more than the seller will receive in proceeds from the sale, home buyers can run into issues with financing.
-In some cases, a lender might even stop the mortgage approval process after discovering the lien.
+If you can’t negotiate to have the seller pay off the tax lien after the sale or the tax lien is higher than the sale proceeds, you may run into issues with financing.
+In some cases, a lender will stop the mortgage approval process after discovering a lien.

 Tax Liens And Title Insurance

 Home buyers may also have trouble getting title insurance when purchasing a house with a tax lien.
-Without title insurance, the home buyer is responsible for all existing liens on the home, which could potentially include more than just the tax lien in question.
+Without title insurance, the home buyer is responsible for all existing liens on the home, which may include more than the tax lien.

 The Bottom Line